Eren1573/EventX/README.md

 **URL**: https://lovable.dev/projects/c86c28a5-8542-4fb2-a975-c67e611fd46d

-Simply visit the [Lovable Project](https://lovable.dev/projects/c86c28a5-8542-4fb2-a975-c67e611fd46d) and start prompting.

-The project "EventX" is designed to be highly flexible and scalable, catering to a diverse range of event types and sizes.
+The project **EventX** is designed to be highly flexible and scalable, catering to a diverse range of event types and sizes.
 While we want to be able to handle anything, our initial focus for the MVP will be on a specific market to ensure we solve a core problem exceptionally well before expanding.

 Primary Target Audience for MVP: